 - Current Moisture Balance for the day with that day's debit & credits calculated.

-The Moisture Level graphs in the web app will display the percentage of the moisture available within MAD; or how much fuel do you have left before you hit the refill point.
-As such, if MAD is set to 50% and your Moisture Level graph reads 50%, then your lawn's "gas tank" is really 3/4 full and will be refilled when it's 1/2 full.
+The Moisture Level graphs display the percentage of the moisture available within, or how much fuel you have left before you hit the refill point.
+If MAD is set to 50% and your Moisture Level graph reads 50%, then your lawn's "gas tank" is really 3/4 full and will be refilled when it's 1/2 full.
 If your Moisture Level graph reads 0%, then your lawn's "gas tank" is really 1/2 full and ready for a refill.
 Think of it as a percentage of a percentage.
 Flexible Daily schedules will always water when the Moisture Balance hits Allowed Depletion.

 If you feel your zone is in need of more immediate watering, you can click on the "Adjust" button and select "Empty".
 This will take your soil moisture down to this zone's minimum threshold.
 The next time a Flex Daily schedule performs its checks, it will know it's time to refill the zone.